jvcl/commweb-woocommerce/README.md

-# CommonWealth Bank CommWeb Plugin for WooCommerce
+# CommWeb Plugin for WooCommerce

 This plugin will allow your WooCommerce store to process credit card payments using the CommonWealth payment gateway (CommWeb).